Vancouver region Interstate 205 - Delay

 The heat maps below show vehicle hours of delay by time of day (measured in 5-minute intervals) and milepost.
 The darker the shading in a particular spot on the heat map, the more hours of delay occurred at that time and place.
 Shading is standardized across all the corridors to allow for comparison.

 There is a separate heat map for each direction of travel.
-The northbound graph below is read from the bottom to the top, while the corresponding southbound graph is read from the top to the bottom.
-For additional details on how to read heat maps, see
+The northbound graph below is read from bottom to top, while the corresponding southbound graph is read from top to bottom.
+For additional details on how to read heat maps, refer to

 Handbook for Corridor Capacity Evaluation (PDF 5.9MB).